 After the defeat of the Crusaders to Saladin and his forces, Acre became the capital instead of capturing Jerusalem.
 As a result, the Bishops of Jerusalem like others from captured cities moved to Acre and built new churches in it.
-So safe estimations count about 60,000 inhabitants in Acre at its peak, with sixty churches spread in an area estimated to 100 Acres approximately.
+So safe estimations count about 60,000 inhabitants in Acre at its peak, with sixty churches spread in an area estimated to be 100 Acres approximately.
 Indeed, such a large number of churches in a small city like Acre is rare.
 So we can explain it by the aspirations each congregation had seeking representation in the city; that after the 3rd crusade had turned into the new capital of the Kingdom of Jerusalem.

 Acre – The Maritime Gate To The Holy Land

 Another reason for so many churches is the fact that Acre was a port city that was the maritime gate to the Holy Land for many pilgrims coming from the west.
 So this way the Germans could house in the Teutonic quarter; the French and Belgians in the Church of Saint John; the Italians in the Venetian or Genoese Quarter and so on.

 From an ecclesiastical guide book from the time, bearing the name, ‘Perdons D’Acre’, there is a list counting forty different churches and it seems the list is not complete.
 References to the many churches located in 12th-13th century Acre can be found also in lists that the various Popes compiled and in documents found in churches in the west that had ties with Acre.
 Not all churches were monumental in size.
 In fact, most of them were little chapels that a few priests officiated there.
 For more about the topic you should read my post Things to Do in Acre!